kristopolous/tumblr-scraper/README.md

 in a completely unparsed blob looking for the PCRE-style queries supplied in the ARGV parameters.
 It records the count number of them and then returns that, sorted, as the result.

+### output

+This is intended to be run as part of the web-stack on the `/query` endpoint.
+You can look into `api.rb` in order to see an implementation of it.
+Currently, it has `/raid/tumblr` as a hard-coded endpoint to search.

+I'll make it more flexible if a bug is filed.

 ## asset-grab

 asset-grab will pull down the assets that get logged from a tumblr site.
 You should have already ran a `log-digest` over the list before running this.

+### output

+asset-grab doesn't actually download the content ... instead it outputs content to download to stdout.
+Ostensibly it's up to the user then to use xargs or any other kind of distributed downloader with a backoff algorithm in order to actually retrieve the assets.
+I recommend something with open-mpi over some cheap DO or linode machines.
+Contact me for exapmles.

 ### Troubleshooting